acecilia/StackGen/README.md

     * A linter configuration file that specify the lint rules.
     * Multiple script files to perform tasks on the module.

+## Setup

+In order to start using `StackGen` you will need three things:

+1. The `stackgen.yml` file.
+The contents allowed inside it can be found [here](docs/SpecgenFile.md)

 ## Installation

 ### Mint